-According to experts, mid-twenties to early thirties is a great time to begin using a topical retinol in your skincare routine.
-Since this is the time that cell turnover starts to slow down, it'll help boost the collagen production that’s been lost.
-Prevention is always key!
+According to experts, mid-twenties to early thirties is a great time to begin incorporating a topical retinol in your skincare routine.
+Since this is the time that cell turnover starts to slow down, it'll help boost any collagen production that’s been lost.
+Prevention is key!

 Pro tip: Stick it to fine lines and wrinkles on your face, neck and décolleté with our Retinol Face Stick.
 Pair that with our power-packed Retinol Eye Stick to help kick fine lines, discoloration & texture around your eyes to the curb.

 Retinol is the holy grail ingredient for your skin.
 But with any popular subject, you have the lovers who hail it and the haters who spew it.
 So how do you separate fact from fiction?
 We’re busting 5 common myths about retinol: